ClimateSubak/docker-ckan/src/ckanext-subakdc-plugins/ckanext/qa/README.md

 - Import and add your new task to the `tasks` list in `__init__.py`
 - Import and add you task report to `reports` list in `__init__.py`

+Note:
+Redis will cache job commands so if you change code you need to run:
+`make restart.redis`

 # Cold start
 The first time you run reporting you will need to run `ckan report initdb` to create the database tables.